crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

 # Project 2 - Ames Housing Sale Predictions

 ## Problem Statement
-Zillow has recently hired a team of data scientists to improve it's methods of home price prediction.
-As a part of this team, we have been tasked with creating a machine learning model aimed at predicting the price of a home in Ames, Iowa at sale based on a publically available datset.
+Zillow has recently hired a team of data scientists to improve its methods of home price prediction.
+As a part of this team, we have been tasked with creating a machine learning model aimed at predicting the price of a home in Ames, Iowa at sale based on a publically available dataset.
 The Ames dataset contains information from the Ames Assessor’s Office used in computing assessed values for individual residential properties sold in Ames, IA from 2006 to 2010.

-This will be a proof-of-conecept model geographically restricted to the city of Ames.
-Zillow would like to determine if it is worth allocating financial resources to this method of prediction in order to expand it to serve as Zillow's primary prediction engine for home sale prices accross the US.
+This will be a proof-of-concept model geographically restricted to the city of Ames.
+Zillow would like to determine if it is worth allocating financial resources to this method of prediction in order to expand it to serve as Zillow's primary prediction engine for home sale prices across the US.

 ## Background